kokkos/kokkos-core-wiki/source/API/core/builtinreducers/MinMaxLoc.md

    * `MinMaxLoc<T,I,S>::result_view_type` is `Kokkos::View<T,S,Kokkos::MemoryTraits<Kokkos::Unmanaged>>`.
 Note that the S (memory space) must be the same as the space where the result resides.
    * Requires: `Scalar` has `operator =`, `operator <` and `operator >` defined. `Kokkos::reduction_identity<Scalar>::min()` and `Kokkos::reduction_identity<Scalar>::max()` are a valid expressions.
    * Requires: `Index` has `operator =` defined. `Kokkos::reduction_identity<Scalar>::min()` is a valid expressions.
-  * In order to use MinMaxLoc with a custom type of either `Scalar` or `Index`, a template specialization of Kokkos::reduction_identity<CustomType> must be defined.
-See [Using Built-in Reducers with Custom Scalar Types](Custom-Reductions%3A-Built-In-Reducers-with-Custom-Scalar-Types) for details
+   * In order to use MinMaxLoc with a custom type of either `Scalar` or `Index`, a template specialization of `Kokkos::reduction_identity<CustomType>` must be defined.
+See [Built-In Reducers with Custom Scalar Types](../../../ProgrammingGuide/Custom-Reductions:-Built-In-Reducers-with-Custom-Scalar-Types) for details